diamonddelt/aws-solutions-architect-associate-prep/ec2/notes.md

 13. It is `now possible to change a role on a running EC2 instance` directly from the EC2 instances dashboard
 14. Finding the public IPV4 address of a running EC2 instance uses the meta-data endpoint: `curl http://169.254.169.254/latest/meta-data/public-ipv4`
 15. To see the bootstrap script provided to a running EC2 instance use the `user-data` endpoint: `curl http://169.254.169.254/latest/user-data/`
+16. Placement groups must be `uniquely named within the AWS account`
+17. Only certain types of instances can be launched in a placement group: `Compute Optimized, GPU, Memory Optimized, Storage Optimized (basically anything specifically for high performance and not general purpose)`
+18. AWS recommends `homogenous EC2 instances within a placement group `i.e. they should all be the same instance type, size, etc
+19. You `cannot merge` placement groups.
+20. You `cannot move an existing instances into a placement group` - you can `only launch new instances` within placement groups.
+The workaround is to create an AMI from existing instances and re-launch into the placement group.